Do you LOVE softball?

 WHAT DO HIGH SCHOOL UMPIRES GET PAID?

-There are usually three pay days per season (April 3, 2024; May 1 and May 22).
+There are now four pay days per season (April 2, 2025; April 16; April 30 and May 21).
 Umpires are paid directly by the PSUA — usually by direct deposit.

 WHEN IS THE SEASON?